Top Espresso English phrasal verbs tips:

 Intransitive Phrasal Verbs

 Intransitive phrasal verbs have no direct object.
-(A direct object is “acted upon” by the verb).
+(Something that is “acted upon” by the verb).

 - I woke up at 10:30 AM.

 - You can come over to my house after school.

 - He’s going back to Russia next month.